 Scientists boosted the significance of tandem polymer solar cells by successfully testing cells with low-bandgap polymers that achieved certified conversion efficiencies of 8.62 ± 0.3% with respect to standard terrestrial reporting conditions.

-That’s the highest independently measured efficiency for a polymer solar cell, say researchers from the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) and UCLA, who co-authored a report in the Feb.
-12 issue of Nature Photonics.
+That’s the highest independently measured efficiency for a polymer solar cell, say researchers from the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) and the University of California, Los Angeles (UCLA), who co-authored a report in the February 12 issue of Nature Photonics.

 That report, “Tandem polymer solar cells featuring a spectrally matched low-bandgap polymer,” notes that tandem solar cells by their design can harvest a broader spectrum of the sun’s rays than single solar cells.
 But polymer solar cells have lagged because it’s been difficult finding a suitable low-bandgap polymer.”

 In sophisticated tests, the researchers were able to demonstrate highly efficient single and tandem polymer solar cells featuring a low-bandgap conjugated polymer (PBDTT-DPP: bandgap, 1.44 eV).
 When they tested a single-layer device with the polymer it converted the sun’s rays into electricity at an efficiency of about 6%.
 When the polymer was applied to tandem solar cells, the power conversion efficiency reached 8.62%.

 The UCLA group recently improved on this result by incorporating a new infrared-absorbing polymer from Sumitomo Chemical in Japan.
 NREL measured the power conversion efficiency at 10.6+/-0.3% under standard terrestrial reporting conditions.